JustAnotherHeroRiding/What-The-Key/WTKReactNative/React Native App.md

 - Library should be for songs I am learning to play
 - Deleted should be for songs I have already learned or stopped learning
 - Maybe add a tag and have many sections so that users can filter them more effectively

-## Shazam integration
-- Activate the mic to detect a song
+- Perhaps limit the number of tracks in the library to encourage focus on a couple of songs
-- Afterwards search for that song and open the track details page

-##### Loading spinner size prop
-- Let's make the spinner more customizable instead of having a fixed size
 ## Drag and drop
 - Allow users to reorder the tracks in the library/Bin
 ## Filters and search